 - ¼ cup chopped cilantro for serving

-Crumble the tofu and add it the pan along, along with the nutritional yeast, cumin, onion powder, garlic powder, red pepper flakes, salt, pepper, turmeric, and cayenne, and mix everything together.
-Let cook for a minute or two and then add the chopped peppers.
-Cook until the peppers are soft, about 5 more minutes.
+Crumble the tofu and place it in a bowl along with the nutritional yeast, cumin, onion powder, garlic powder, red pepper flakes, salt, pepper, turmeric, kala namak, and cayenne.
+Mix everything together.

-Serve hot, topped with the diced tomato, black olives, cilantro, and hot sauce.
+Serve your scrambe hot, topped with avocado, olives, cilantro, and hot sauce.